mosip/mosip-ref-impl/README.md

 - `mosip.api.internal.url` - Internal API base URL

 **Note**:
-- **If using config-server**: Properties marked as environment variables (e.g., `db.dbuser.password`, `keycloak.internal.url`, `keycloak.external.url`, `mosip.admin.client.secret`, `mosip.regproc.client.secret`) must be passed through the config-server's 'overrides' environment variables and should NOT be defined in property files.
+- **If using config-server**: Properties marked as environment variables (e.g., `db.dbuser.password`, `keycloak.internal.url`, `keycloak.external.url`, `mosip.regproc.client.secret`) must be passed through the config-server's 'overrides' environment variables and should NOT be defined in property files.
 Refer to the config-server helm chart for more details.
-- **If using application properties directly**: Update these properties directly in your `application.properties` or `admin-default.properties` file with your environment-specific values.
+- **If using application properties directly**: Update these properties directly in your `application.properties` file with your environment-specific values.

 ## Installation